BryanParada/BryanParada/README.md

 - 🔭 I’m currently taking courses to be a better developer

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and Docker

 - 🥅 Goals: i want to find my dream job!